 You’ll see that the dates in the Gantt chart example don’t yet reflect your project dates.
 To change that, right-click one of the dates in the top bar of the Gantt chart and choose “Format Axis” from the dropdown menu.

 Change the Minimum Bound to your start date.
-You’ll see that the Gantt chart now reflects your project start date.
+The Gantt chart will now reflect your project start date.

 Step 3: Review project scope.

-When it comes to creating a Gantt chart, the most important aspect is understanding how your project flows.
+When creating a Gantt chart, understanding how your project flows is the most critical aspect.
 By inputting good data, your chart will be accurate and effective.

 Review the proposal and any phases you’ve identified.
 If you haven’t defined what happens in each phase, take a few moments to do so.
 You may or may not need to track all of them.

-However, it helps you identify which are most important to the stakeholders using the Gantt chart.
+However, using the Gantt chart helps you identify which are most important to the stakeholders.

 Step 4: Select key tasks and milestones.